 The sections below summarize general hypoxia responses of different benthic size or taxonomic groups.
-We attempt to assess whether the cause of hypoxia (human vs natural) affects these responses, but caution that often interactions between the two types of forcing as well as site-specific environmental differences prevent a clear assessment of this issue.
+Table 1 provides an overview of the characteristic genera and species common to hypoxic regions around the world and Table 2 summarizes the community-level responses across major size groups.
+We attempt to assess whether the cause of hypoxia (human vs natural) affects these responses, but caution that often interactions between the two types of forcing as well as sitespecific environmental differences prevent a clear assessment of this issue.